hannesdatta/course-odcm/content/docs/workflow/dataassessment.md

 description: "Learn to critically look at a website or API, and really try to understand which data you can retrieve, and which not."
 ---

-# Workflow for collecting online data

-## Data Availability Assessment
+# Data Availability Assessment

 Let's say you've narrowed down your search to just a few websites or APIs.
 A common mistake done by many is to directly go ahead and scraping that data without actually thinking through *which* particular data is available on the site or API.
 However, a critical assessment of data availability may surface additional, more suitable data, or offer the opportunity to address multiple stakeholders of a particular business setting.
 Also, a more rigorous analysis may show problems with actual research - e.g., if algorithms are detected that may invalidate the author's supposed identification strategy.

 Therefore, we recommend you to first take stock about the *actual* data that's available, on each site or API that may be relevant.

-### Entity Coverage and Linkages
+## Entity Coverage and Linkages

 *What entities are actually available?
 A typical e-commerce website, for example, not only displays information on products and their reviews, but also allows you to extract information on the sellers of products and the users that have written the reviews.
 Check out how these entities could potentially be linked to one another or even to a dataset you're already working on.*